Log in

 Microsoft Planner (Web, iOS, Android, macOS, Windows, Linux)

 Microsoft Planner Kanban boards look like most other Kanban apps on the market, and the fields included on cards are also similar, with descriptions, checklists, labels, and due dates.
-You can easily upload attachments and assign people to tasks—basically, everything you need in a basic Kanban app.
+You can easily upload attachments and assign people to tasks—essentially, everything you need in a basic Kanban app.

 Another stand-out feature of Microsoft Planner is the task analytics (called Charts).
 You've got a really nice visualization of which tasks are in progress, which ones are overdue, and which haven't been started yet.

-Microsoft Planner pricing: Free for all Microsoft users on Business plans.
+Microsoft Planner pricing: Free for all Microsoft 365 users on Business plans.

-Best Trello alternative for adding tasks to multiple Kanban projects at once
+The best Kanban software for adding tasks to multiple Kanban projects at once

 Taskworld (Web, iOS, Android, macOS, Windows, Linux)